 There is no relevant use of Nexium Control in the paediatric population below 18 years of age for the indication of “short-term treatment of reflux symptoms (e.g., heartburn and acid regurgitation)”.

 Method of administration

+Oral use.

 The capsules should be swallowed whole with half a glass of water.
 The capsules must not be chewed, crushed or opened.